Mosh333/Learning-C-System-Programming-Operating-System/README.md

-# Learning System Programming, Operating System, Concurrent System, and Distributed System
+# Improve CS Fundamentals

-Since I could use some additional practice in C programming, will start with learning C system programming first.
-Then will move on to Operating System and Concurrent System contents.
-After that, hoping to cover Distributed System (probably in Golang but we will see).
+Main goal is to improve computing fundamentals.
+Topic to cover are System Programming, Operating System, Concurrent System, and Distributed System.

-Main motivation to cover this materials is to build a stronger foundation in Computer Science...
+Main motivation to cover this materials is to build a stronger hands on foundation in Computer Science...

 ### Concepts to cover:
  1) System Programming ✅